apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 Image Mounts
 ------------

-In Singularity 3.6 and above you can mount a directory contained in an image file into a container.
-This may be useful if you want to distribute directories containing a large number of data files as a single image file.
+In Singularity 3.6 and above, you can mount a directory contained in an image file into a container.
+This may be useful if you want to distribute directories containing many data files as a single image file.

 You can mount from image files in ext3 format, squashfs format, or SIF